-After being admitted to the Florida Bar in 2013, she then worked at the Office of the Public Defender in the 9th Judicial Circuit where she was able to assist thousands of indigent clients charged with offenses ranging from misdemeanors to felonies.
-Hershley tried approximately 20 jury trials to verdict and representing children within the Delinquency Court where she tried many bench trials.
+After being admitted to the Florida Bar in 2013, she then worked at the Office of the Public Defender in the 9th Judicial Circuit where she was able to assist thousands of indigent clients.
+She assisted and handled a large variety of cases ranging from Petty thief, battery, DUIs, and attempted murder.
+Hershley tried approximately 20 criminal jury trials to verdict and represented children within the Felony Delinquency Court division where she tried many bench trials.